-If you’re ready to grow your family and you’re considering surrogacy, it’s important to understand what is surrogacy, and how surrogacy can help you have a baby.
-This surrogacy overview provides insight into what you should consider and what to expect when thinking about surrogacy.
+If you’re ready to grow your family and you’re considering surrogacy, it’s important to understand what is surrogacy and how it can help you have a baby.
+This overview provides insight into what you should consider and what to expect when thinking about surrogacy.

-Gestational surrogacy is the process by which a gestational carrier (or surrogate) is implanted with 1-2 embryos, and she then cares for and carries the baby until she delivers the baby to her intended parents.
+Gestational surrogacy is the process by which a gestational carrier (or surrogate) is implanted with 1 to 2 embryos (called an embryo transfer).
+She then cares for and carries the baby until she delivers the baby to her intended parents.

-Who has a baby through surrogacy?
-Heterosexual and same sex single and coupled intended parents have all turned to surrogacy to grow their families, in the United States and around the world.
+Heterosexual and same-sex single and coupled intended parents have all turned to surrogacy to grow their families in the United States and around the world.
 Heterosexual intended parents are those who have faced infertility, are cancer survivors, or who physically cannot carry a baby.
-Our same sex intended parents are those who found surrogacy to best match how they envision growing their families.
+Our same-sex intended parents are those who found surrogacy to best match how they envision growing their families.

-No matter what brought you to consider surrogacy, doing your research about what surrogacy is and they different types of surrogacy agencies is a must.
+No matter what brought you to consider surrogacy, doing your research about what surrogacy is and the different types of surrogacy agencies is a must.

 Here are 5 things you should consider if you are thinking about having a baby through surrogacy:

 You’ll need to put your trust in others.